Cudweed is common weed of sports turf and lawns

 More on turf weeds is in our weed ID chart.

-How to remove Cudweed from your lawn.
+How to Remove Cudweed from your lawn.

 Cultural and chemical control will remove Common Cudweed from your lawn and turf.
+Autumn is an ideal time carry out control of this perennial weed.

-Cultural control of Cudweed.
+Cultural Control of Cudweed.

 Certain cultural practices, limit and prevent the establishment of Cudweed.
 The aim is to produce a thick and dense turf surface, as Cudweed tends to grow in bare areas and favour, a thin weak cover.